9 Restaurant Resume Examples That Worked in 2024

 Thankfully, you don’t have to be.
 We’ve reviewed countless resumes from restaurant workers worldwide and have thoroughly picked them apart to decipher what did and did not help applicants land job interviews.

-We took this information and crafted seven restaurant resume samples to help you get your next restaurant job in 2024.
+We took this information and crafted nine restaurant resume samples to help you get your next restaurant job in 2024.
 At the end of each resume, you’ll find helpful tips and tricks to ensure you stand out from the crowd.

 Why this resume works